Qualys: History

 In August 2021, Qualys partnered with Red Hat to bring Qualys' Cloud Agent to Red Hat Enterprise Linux (RHEL) CoreOS and Red Hat OpenShift.
 The CoreOS Cloud Agent for OpenShift works with Qualys' Container Security Runtime, delivering continuous packages and vulnerabilities for the entire OpenShift stack.

-Qualys won two Pwnie Awards in 2021, in the "Best Privilege Escalation Bug" and "Most Under-Hyped Research" categories.
+The Qualys Threat Research Unit (TRU) won two Pwnie Awards in 2021, in the "Best Privilege Escalation Bug" and "Most Under-Hyped Research" categories.
+The TRU also won two Pwnie Awards in 2025, in the "Epic Achievement" and "Best Remote Code Execution (RCE)" categories.

-In November 2023, Qualys released its Enterprise TruRisk Platform, which aggregates cyber risk signals to provide a risk-scoring framework for companies to measure and reduce IT risk.
+In November 2023, Qualys released its Enterprise TruRisk Management (ETM) software, which aggregates cyber risk signals to provide a risk-scoring framework for companies to measure and reduce IT risk.
+Thakar said that Qualys is expanding ETM to integrate risk data from different security tools, including other security vendors.
+This will give customers a single view of risk, so they can focus on reducing risk in the areas that are impacting the most important parts of their business.
+In 2024, he announced that Qualys would offer a free 30-day access to ETM to assist organisations in adhering to the UK National Cyber Security Centre's (NCSC) guidelines that recommend a 5–7 day window for patching vulnerabilities.
+Qualys introduced its real-time Risk Operations Center (ROC) with ETM at its annual conference in San Diego in October 2024.

 In May 2024, Qualys launched a managed security services partner (MSSP) portal as part of its global partner program.
 The portal was designed to enhance operational efficiencies for Qualys' partners and offer visibility into client accounts, licenses, and user roles.

+In March 2026, Qualys debuted Agent Val, the first agentic AI tool for exploit validation and autonomous remediation.